hit2421/OCR_Project/README.md

    - After the environment setup and library installation, the application was started, and it became accessible via a public URL.

 5. **Accessing the Application:**
-   - The live application can now be accessed at the URL: [Live application URL goes here]
+   - The live application can now be accessed at the URL: [https://hitesh2124-qweve.hf.space/]

 This deployment allows users to interact with the application seamlessly, utilizing the chosen OCR model for effective text extraction and search functionality.